Axia-Tech/AXIA-wiki/docs/learn/learn-proxies.md

 ### Using Time Delayed Proxies

-When creating a proxy through the AXIASolarJS application, we are provided a delay field.
+When creating a proxy through the AXIACoinJS application, we are provided a delay field.
 In this example we are creating a proxy with a delay value of 100, which means 100 blocks.
 100 \* 6(minutes) = 600 minutes, or 10 hours.